md81544/electronicRotaryTable/README.md

 powerful stepper - all it's doing is repeatably rotating the workpiece, which is then machined, then rotated again, until complete.

+###TO DO
+ [ ] Several components are shared from the ELS project so should be placed in a separate git submodule [ ] UI code (very simple CLI interface)